moloch--/sliver-py/docs/getting-started.rst

 contain the per-user TLS certificates (and other metadata) needed to make the connection to the server.
 These configuration files contain the user's private key and should be treated as if they were a credential.

-In the interactive console, the ``new-player`` command is used to generate an operator configuration file.
+In the interactive console, the ``new-operator`` command is used to generate an operator configuration file.
 You'll need to subsequently enable multiplayer mode using the ``multiplayer`` command to start the multiplayer server listener.
 See the ``--help`` for each of these commands for more details: